 Use Case:

-An agent connects to a company's internal MCP servers for database access, document retrieval, and API calls without custom integration code.
+An agent connects to a company's MCP servers for database access, document retrieval, or internal API calls.

-Persistent memory layer for maintaining working context within and across agent runs, enabling stateful conversations and long-running workflows.
+Session support helps maintain working context within and across agent runs, enabling stateful conversations and longer workflows when backed by an appropriate session store.

 Use Case:

-A research assistant agent maintains context about a user's ongoing project across multiple conversation sessions over days or weeks.
+A research assistant maintains context about a user's ongoing project across multiple conversation sessions.

 Use Case: